Louis Iasiello: Military and Post-military Career

 Iasiello was commissioned as a Navy Chaplain Lieutenant (Junior Grade) in the Naval Reserves in 1981 and was recalled to active duty July 1983.
 His active duty assignments include: Naval Air Station, Memphis (83–85); U.S. Coast Guard, Kodiak, Alaska (85–86); USS Ranger (CV-61) deployed in Operation Earnest Will, and in other deployments to Korea and the Persian Gulf (86–87); Second Marine Division; (8th Marine Regiment, 2nd Marine Regiment, Marine Forces Panama) including two deployments to Norway, Operation Just Cause, Panama, and with the 26th Marine Expeditionary Unit, Special Operations Capable (MEU SOC) (87–90).
-Other assignments include: Naval War College Command and Staff, distinguished military graduate (90–91); United States Naval Academy, staff and faculty (91–94); Joint Task Force 160 (Cuba and Haiti); Armed Forces Staff College (94); Assistant Fleet Chaplain, U.S. Atlantic Fleet and Deputy Chaplain, U.S. Atlantic Command (94–97); Director for Operational Ministry, Atlantic Fleet (97–98); and Director, Naval Chaplains School (98-00).
-After selection to flag rank, Iasiello became the first Chaplain Corps flag officer to be appointed Chaplain of the United States Marine Corps (00-03).
+Other assignments include: Naval War College Command and Staff, distinguished military graduate (90–91); United States Naval Academy, staff and faculty (91–94); Joint Task Force 160 (Cuba and Haiti); Armed Forces Staff College (94); Assistant Fleet Chaplain, U.S. Atlantic Fleet and Deputy Chaplain, U.S. Atlantic Command (94–97); Director for Operational Ministry, Atlantic Fleet (97–98); and Director, Naval Chaplains School (98–00).
+After selection to flag rank, Iasiello became the first Chaplain Corps flag officer to be appointed Chaplain of the United States Marine Corps (00–03).
 He has served on a Defense Task Force and has lectured at a number of the military's war and staff colleges.
 The Senate confirmed his appointment as the 23rd Chief of Navy Chaplains, July 2003.
 He retired October 2006 and assumed the duties of President of the Washington Theological Union.
 Admiral Iasiello then served as co-chair of the Defense Task Force on Sexual Assault in the Military Services from 2008 through 2010.
 He has served on numerous boards and advisory councils, including the Board of Advisors of the Institute on Religion and Public Policy.
 He is currently on the board of the Franciscan Monastery of the HolyLand, Washington, DC.
-Since 2010, he has been a Professor of Humanities and Director of Human Formation at the Pontifical College Josephinum, Columbus, Ohio.
+In 2010, he took at position as a professor of Humanities and Director of Human Formation at the Pontifical College Josephinum, Columbus, Ohio..
+In 2024 he accepted the position of Academic Dean at Mount St. Mary's Seminary in Emmitsburg, Maryland.

 Personal decorations include the Legion of Merit (Gold Star in lieu of second award), the Defense Meritorious Service Medal, the Meritorious Service Medal (three awards); Navy/Marine Corps Commendation Medal (two awards), Coast Guard Commendation Medal; Navy and Marine Corps Achievement Medal; the Combat Action Ribbon and numerous other unit and service citations and awards.

-In 1999, as a Navy Chaplain, Iasiello assisted at the burials at sea of John F. Kennedy, Jr., his wife, Carolyn Bessette, and her sister, Lauren Bessette.
+In 1999, as a Navy Chaplain, Iasiello assisted at the burials at sea of John F. Kennedy Jr., his wife, Carolyn Bessette, and her sister, Lauren Bessette.